monrdeme/secure-static-site-aws/README.md

 # Deploying a Static Website on AWS
-In this project I deploy and secure a static website hosted on Amazon S3 using Infrastructure as Code (Terraform) and Python scripting for automation.
+In this project I host a secure static website on Amazon S3, with tightly scoped IAM roles, automated deployment, and comprehensive monitoring and alerting.

 ---